Decline, impact of reopenings: what's the latest on the Covid-19 epidemic, and what to expect in the autumn?

 TC: Is the reliability of the models in question?

-MS: No, but it's important to understand that there are a number of reasons, both methodological and biological, which make it difficult to estimate the number of reproductions shortly after the introduction or lifting of a restriction measure.
+MS: No, but it's important to understand that there are a number of reasons, both methodological and biological, that make it difficult to estimate the number of reproductions shortly after the introduction or lifting of a restriction measure.

 Firstly, there's a difference between reality and what can be measured.
 When restrictions are implemented (confinement, curfew...) the number of reproductions drops overnight in everyday life.
 However, this discontinuity is not reflected in the figures collected, simply because various biological parameters vary from one person to another (incubation time, onset of contagiousness, onset of symptoms, etc.).